bjoern-janson/computational-phase-boundary/theory.md

 The fundamental unit of technological transition is therefore not merely an invention.

 It is a transformation of the search process itself.

+---

+# Model Status

+This document defines the theoretical framework and mathematical objects of the Computational Evolution model.

+The framework remains an empirical hypothesis requiring validation through historical datasets, proxy reconstruction, and falsification testing.